 BananaSplit comes in the form of dry chain lube or wax, in an aerosol can.
 I have been using the lube as opposed to the wax as I was always under the impression a wet lube is better when used in all weather conditions, as it gives more resistance to being washed off.

 One thing that always pains me is dirty wheels.
 Some chain lubes and other chain oiling techniques can still be tricky to apply and can be quite messy.
 Excess lube is often found on the rear rim.
 The amount of times I have seen splatter EVERYWHERE from inaccurate spraying is worrying.

-Best of all is it comes with a very tasty fragrance, good enough to eat and despite being hungry 24/7 I haven’t sampled it yet.
-It does fill the garage with a nice aroma, which is a welcome change from the petrol and coffee which is the norm.
+Scented like banana, it does fill the garage with a nice aroma, which is a welcome change from the petrol and coffee which is the norm.

 Price is £9.99 for 500Ml Aerosol can, but can also be bought with cleaning brushes and other cleaning product bundles on the Tru-Tension website